New Ramsey Multiplicity Bounds and Search Heuristics: Lower bounds and stability through flag algebras

 Regarding the non-differentiability of $c_{3,4}(x)$ at $x = 41\cdot 3^{-6}$, we considered a differently weighted version of \cref{eq:cst}.
 For $w_s, w_t \geq 0$ satisfying $w_s + w_t = 2$, let

 and note that clearly $c_{s,t} = c^{(1,1)}_{s,t}$.
-We used flagmatic to establish an upper bound for $c^{(1-\epsilon,1+\epsilon)}_{3,4}$ that matches the lower bound given by the Schl\"afli graph when $\epsilon = 1\mathrm{e}{-4}$, implying the non-differentiability of $c_{3,4}(x)$ at that point.
+We used flagmatic to establish a lower bound for $c^{(1-\epsilon,1+\epsilon)}_{3,4}$ that matches the upper bound given by the Schl\"afli graph when $\epsilon = 10^{-4}$, implying the non-differentiability of $c_{3,4}(x)$ at that point.
 The certificate for this proof is contained in the file {\tt c\_34\_epsilon.json} and uses $m=6$ as well as the same types as the proof of $c_{3,4}$.
-Non-rigorous solutions to the SDP formulation when $m=8$ indicate that the Schl\"afli graph still gives a tight lower bound when $\epsilon = 1/28$, the weighting given by linearly connecting the points indicated by $g_{3,4}$ and $g_{4,3}$, but the computations involved to make this rigorous would require an unreasonable amount of time.

 For the lower bounds of $c_5$ and $c_{4,5}$, we used $m = 8$ and the values obtained after rounding are reasonably close to those indicated by the SDP solver.
 The certificates for these proofs are contained in the files {\tt c\_5.json} and {\tt c\_45.json}.